To improve communication about pending payments, we will share with... Read more →

-Operating since 1996 the current structure of Capital Service utilises 103 branches in a network across Poland as well as online and contact centre sales channels.
+Operating since 1999 the current structure of Capital Service utilises 103 branches in a network across Poland as well as online and contact centre sales channels.
 Our contact centre is actively supporting the network and our branches follow the guideline set out by the government to ensure the safety of our customers and staff.
-We are very, fortunately, to have dedicated and well-trained employees as well as a loyal customer case with a close relationship to the business.
+We are very fortunate to have dedicated and well-trained employees as well as a loyal customer case with a close relationship to the business.
 Consequently, we are still displaying strong demand for our products and all parties have adapted well to the new safety procedures and conditions in place.

 Our collections are handled in the most part remotely, with payments via bank transfer and managed by our in-house collections team.
 We adapted our policies to the situation Where possible employees are working remotely and where that is not possible are adhering to the recommended safety procedures.
 Our operations centre in Ostrołęka is functioning as normal and collections are continuing as expected.

 We have reviewed our credit policies and made the appropriate adjustments to manage our sale output in line with demand for products related to funding availability.
 However, we expect continued good demand in the next few weeks as our products will closely match our customer needs in these challenging times.

 We look upon this situation as an opportunity to strengthen the connection to our core customer base and maintain our high levels of customer service.

 Our expectation that the events of the last few days will consolidate Capital Service on the market, and we will emerge stronger than ever in the coming days.
 We fully support the proactive procedures being taken by the Polish government and expect they will rapidly bring an end to the Covid-19 outbreak enabling business as usual in good time.